Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 The attacker can’t do anything with just your phone number.

-- But if you have weak email security, AND if the attacker uses your phone number to recover your email, AND if they know/guess your ENS, AND if your only Guardian is the automated Argent Guardian Service, then they could trigger a recovery of your wallet on their phone.
+- But if you have weak email security, AND if the attacker uses your phone number to recover your email, AND if they know/guess your ENS, AND if your only Guardian is the automated Argent Guard, then they could trigger a recovery of your wallet on their phone.
 But…

 - You’d be notified of the recovery attempt and can cancel it as you’d still have access to Argent.